hho114/flutter_local_json/README.md

 This is sample app showing implementation which loads up a json file from a local folder, and using Serialization method.

-There are two type of parsing Json local data in Flutter; Serialization and Deserialization Serialization simply means writing the data(which might be in an object) as a string, and Deserialization is the opposite of that.
+There are two type of parsing Json local data in Flutter; Serialization and Deserialization.
+Serialization simply means writing the data(which might be in an object) as a string, and Deserialization is the opposite of that.
 It takes the raw data and reconstructs the object model.
 To learn more about Parsing Json, you can read this article, [Parsing complex JSON in Flutter](https://medium.com/flutter-community/parsing-complex-json-in-flutter-747c46655f51)